-Sidra Medical and Research Center invited Sidra employees to attend National Day Celebrations, which included traditional music shows, dishes, falcons and many other cultural representations of the State of Qatar.
+Sidra Medicine invited Sidra Medicine employees to attend National Day Celebrations, which included traditional music shows, dishes, falcons and many other cultural representations of the State of Qatar.

-Currently, nationals represent 25% of Sidra’s total workforce and 90% of students sponsored by Sidra.
-Sidra is also developing the first three Qatari females as “Certified Child Life Specialists,” as well as the first group of Qatari females as “Patient Educators.”
+Currently, nationals represent 25% of Sidra Medicine’s total workforce and 90% of students sponsored by Sidra Medicine.
+Sidra Medicine is also developing the first three Qatari females as “Certified Child Life Specialists,” as well as the first group of Qatari females as “Patient Educators.”
 The Patient Educators will be trained to support patients and their families through all phases of hospitalization, from admission to discharge, ensuring optimum communication is maintained during the entire hospital stay and beyond.
 The Patient Educators are professional communicators with the knowledge, attitude and judgment needed to put patients more at ease in what is typically a high-stress situation, while Child Life Specialists concentrate more on the child’s wellbeing.